Voxelers/3DAnimationsWithOpenSource/README.md

 ## Using Mixamo animations in Godot
 * MoCap is powerfull to capture animations directly from the real world
+  * Mixamo is a sample of it.
+The characters and animations are royalty free for personal, commercial, and non-profit projects ([FAQ](https://helpx.adobe.com/creative-cloud/faq/mixamo-faq.html)).
+Free as a beer.
+  * Auto-rigger and animation libraries are for bipedal humanoids only.
+* Go to https://www.mixamo.com/#/, create an account, select a character and an animation and download it
+  * Use Ty character with Failing animation
+  * Press Download button and use the default config (FBX format)

 ## Combining scenes